calliope-project/calliope/doc/user/formulation.rst

 Provided by: :func:`calliope.constraints.group_fraction.group_fraction`

 This component provides the ability to constrain groups of technologies to provide a certain fraction of total output, a certain fraction of total capacity, or a certain fraction of peak power demand.
-See the configuration section for further details on how to set up groups of technologies.
+See :ref:`config_parents_and_groups` in the configuration section for further details on how to set up groups of technologies.

-..
-TODO point to configuration section subsection on groups

 The settings for the group fraction constraints are read from the model-wide configuration, in a ``group_fraction:`` directive, as follows: